FreddyHigaSectionC/sales-data-analysis/README.md

 ---

 ## 🧠 Key Insights
-- The West region generated the highest revenue, indicating strong market performance.
+- The North region generated the highest revenue, indicating strong market performance.
 - Returning customers contributed more revenue than new customers.
-- Furniture and Electronics categories were the main revenue drivers.
+- Clothing and Furniture categories were the main revenue drivers.
-- Sales performance varies significantly between sales representatives.
+- Sales performance varies significantly between sales representatives, with clear differences between top and bottom performers.
-- Some high-revenue products are not the most profitable, highlighting the importance of cost control.
+- Higher revenue does not guarantee higher profitability, as lower-revenue products can achieve better margins and generate more profit per sale.
 - Regional differences suggest opportunities for targeted strategies.

 ---